open-xcm-tools/xcm-js-tools/packages/xcm-estimate/README.md

 ## Usage

-The `Estimator` class provides a comprehensive framework for estimating fees and execution effects of cross-chain message (XCM) programs within a blockchain ecosystem, enabling seamless interactions and efficient resource management by leveraging dry-run simulations and dynamic fee calculations based on the specific characteristics of the connected chain.
+The `Estimator` class provides a comprehensive framework for estimating fees and execution effects of cross-chain message (XCM) programs using Runtime API.
+It enables seamless interactions and efficient resource management by leveraging dry-run simulations and dynamic fee calculations based on the connected chain's XCM Runtime API reports.

 ### Connect to the Blockchain